THU-KEG/R-Eval/README.md

-# KoLA2
+# R-Eval
-KoLA2: Knowledge-oriented Language Agents Assessment
+R-Eval: A Unified Toolkit for Evaluating Domain Knowledge of Retrieval Augmented Large Language Models (In submission)

 # Requirements